KlausLeggewie/ScheduledTasksReport/README.md

 # ScheduledTasksReport

 PowerShell script to generate a CSV report of scheduled tasks (Windows).
 Uses the Get-ScheduledTask cmdlet.
-The report is for documentation of tasks withs basic task properties.
+The report is for documentation of tasks with basic task properties.

 ## Prerequisites